soundpress/RulesOfNYC/docs/c04/index.rst

    (1) Methods of source selection for which "Special Case" determination is required: A "Special Case" determination is required for each case in which one of the following methods of source selection is used:

-      (i) Competitive sealed bidding from prequalified vendors, except as provided in § 3-10(a);
+      (i) Competitive sealed bidding from prequalified vendors, except as provided in 9 RCNY § 3-10(a);

       (ii) Competitive sealed bidding where the award will be made to the bidder whose bid represents the best value to the City;